-Baghdad is the main transportation hub of Iraq, and is linked with the two most important neighbour countries, Jordan and Syria, with excellent highways.
+Baghdad is the main transportation hub of Iraq and is linked with the two most important neighbor countries, Jordan and Syria, with excellent highways.
 Connections from north to south in Iraq pass near Baghdad.
-The country's main airport, Baghdad International Airport, lies here as well, now back in use after more than a decade of sanctions on Iraq.
+The country’s main airport, Baghdad International Airport, lies here as well, now back in use after more than a decade of sanctions on Iraq.

 Since the US/British-Iraq War of 2003 Baghdad has been through a period of much hardship, causing damage to both the production levels and infrastructure.
 But, except for governmental institutions, which have largely been dismantled and rebuilt, much of the activities of the city remains as before the war.

-Baghdad is also the centre of financial operations and the headquarters of the Central Bank of Iraq.
-Most of the national bureaucracy is located here, and for the most part the state is the principal employer in Baghdad.
+Baghdad is also the center of financial operations and the headquarters of the Central Bank of Iraq.
+Most of the national bureaucracy is located here, and for the most part, the state is the principal employer in Baghdad.
 The leading learning institutions are here as well, including 3 universities.

-Among the industries of Baghdad are oil refineries, food-processing, tanneries and textile mills.
-Baghdad still has extensive production of handicrafts, like cloth, household utensils, jewellery, leather, felt and rugs.
+Among the industries of Baghdad are oil refineries, food-processing, tanneries, and textile mills.
+Baghdad still has extensive production of handicrafts, like cloth, household utensils, jewelry, leather, felt, and rugs.